guilhemmarchand/trackme/docs/rest_api_reference.rst

     curl -k -u admin:'ch@ngeM3'

-Alternatively, it is possible to perform a first authentication, retrieve a temporary token to be used within the REST calls:
+Alternatively, it is possible to perform first the authentication and retrieve a temporary token to be used for the REST calls:

-Official documentation: `Splunk docs API token <https://docs.splunk.com/Documentation/Splunk/latest/RESTUM/RESTusing#Authentication_and_authorization>`_.
+See: `Splunk docs API token <https://docs.splunk.com/Documentation/Splunk/latest/RESTUM/RESTusing#Authentication_and_authorization>`_

-*Example authenticating with a user called svc_kafka that is member of the kafka_admin role:*
+*Example:*

 ::